 Is the government privatized?
 No

 Is there a national currency, if so, is it backed by something hard?
-Yes - the Kamma, but it is not backed by something hard
+Yes, an Iridium/Gold bimetallic standard.

 If yes to the above question, are currencies other than the national currency legal?
 Yes